 When appropriate, follow each heading with the added or revised text.

-Include related changes to separate parts of a Section in a single Special Provision, e.g., when revising CONSTRUCTION REQUIREMENTS and the related MATERIALS part.
+Include related changes to separate Sections in a single special provision; e.g., when revising CONSTRUCTION REQUIREMENTS and the related MATERIALS section.

-Figure 17-2 Type 2 - Deletion and Replacement of an Entire Section Example
+Type 2 - Deletion and Replacement of an Entire Section.